 The model usage controls involve several key steps to ensure its proper operation.
 Inputs are carefully verified, with data reconciliation to ensure they match reference data, like the general ledger.
+Inputs to the model are verified against reference data, such as the general ledger or other authoritative sources, to ensure accuracy and completeness, identifying any discrepancies or errors before execution.
+After the model is run, a verification process checks that all input records have been processed correctly, ensuring the number of input records matches the processed records and that no records were skipped or duplicated.
+The output values are validated to ensure they fall within expected ranges, with any anomalies flagged for further investigation.
+The outputs are then handed off to downstream users or systems in a controlled manner, verifying that they are correctly formatted and complete before proceeding.
 Successful model execution is confirmed by checking that all input records are processed, and output values fall within expected ranges.

-The model is integrated into the organization’s broader fraud detection farmwork, with a predefined threshold that determines transaction risk levels.
+The FIS model is integrated into the organization’s broader fraud detection framework , with a predefined threshold that determines transaction risk levels.
 These thresholds are periodically reviewed and adjusted based on performance monitoring and evolving fraud patterns.

-However, specific details related to model usage are not available in shared model documents.
+However, specific details regarding the control and management of usage control are unknown.

 Additionally, there are no downstream users of the model, making it challenging to define specific control mechanisms.